-- Q11: Is a dealer allowed to claim sales tax that he had paid on the purchase of an asset which he subsequently sold on HP terms before the implementation of GST? - A11: No, he cannot claim the sales tax paid on the asset as he does not hold the asset on the date of implementation of GST. - Q12: My HP agreement is a non-reviewable agreement and it spans over the GST implementation date.
-Do I need to account for GST on the credit installments payments I make after GST is implemented? - A12: No, as the supply of goods was made before the implementation of GST. - Q13: I purchased a bus to be used as a tour bus under a HP agreement with a FI before the implementation of GST.
-Can I claim a special refund on this bus? - A13: You may not be eligible to claim a special refund if the bus has been capitalised under accepted accounting principles. - Q14: I supply cars to car dealers whom I had invoiced before the implementation of GST and the cars are made available to them.
-However, the car dealers choose not to collect the cars until there is a sale and delivery to their client.
-If they pick up the cars after the implementation of GST, are the cars subject to GST? - A14: No, as the supply of goods was made available before the implementation of GST.
+- Q11.
+Is a dealer allowed to claim sales tax that he had paid on the purchase of an asset which he subsequently sold on HP terms before the implementation of GST? - A11.
+No, he cannot claim the sales tax paid on the asset as he does not hold the asset on the date of implementation of GST. - Q12.
+My HP agreement is a non-reviewable agreement and it spans over the GST implementation date.
+Do I need to account for GST on the credit instalments payments I make after GST is implemented? - A12.
+No, you do not have to charge GST on the instalment payments on and after the GST implementation date. - Q13.
+I purchased a bus to be used as a tour bus under a HP agreement with a FI before the implementation of GST.
+Can I claim a special refund on this bus?

+A13.
+You are not eligible to claim a special refund if the bus has been capitalised under accepted accounting principles.